Transformation of the United States Army: PC22

+Defender 2023

 In April 2023 Defender 23, a logistics exercise of US Army Europe and Africa was transported to Naval Station Rota, Spain.
 Spain was the host nation for 5-159th GSAB (5th Battalion, a general support aviation battalion of the 159th Aviation Regiment).
 5th Battalion is an Army Reserve unit out of Fort Eustis, Virginia.
 The aviation materiel included CH-47s, Sikorsky UH-60 Black Hawks, and supporting equipment.